Buffalo Bills vs. New York Jets NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- Buffalo and its opponents have gone over the current 41-point total in nine of 16 games (56.2%) this season.
+- Buffalo has combined with its opponents to score more than 40.5 points in nine of 16 games this season.

-- New York's games have gone over 41 points in 11 of 16 chances this season.

-- Sunday's total is 6.3 points lower than the two team's combined 47.3 points per game average.
+- The two teams combine to average 47.3 points per game, 6.8 more than the total in this contest.

-- This contest's total is 6.2 points lower than the 47.2 these two squads combine to give up per game in 2021.
+- This contest's over/under is 6.7 points fewer than the 47.2 these two squads combine to give up per game in 2021.

 Bills stats and trends

-- Buffalo has played 16 games, with nine wins against the spread.
+- Buffalo has nine wins against the spread in 16 games this season.

-- This season, the Bills have one against the spread win in two games as a favorite of 16 points or more.
+- The Bills have been favored by 16 points or more two times this season and covered the spread in one of them.

-- Buffalo's games this year have hit the over in 50% of its opportunities (eight times in 16 games with a set point total).
+- Buffalo has hit the over in 50% of its opportunities this year (eight times over 16 games with a set point total).

 - When Buffalo scores more than 29.8 points, it is 8-1 against the spread and 8-1 overall.